IIT Madras: Extracurricular Activities

 The Fifth Estate is the official media body of IIT Madras and gives an insight into the happenings inside the campus and important news related to the institute.

 The Open Air Theatre hosts the weekly movie, a Saturday night tradition, besides other activities.
 It seats over 7,000.

 NSS in IIT Madras has been noted for taking up socially relevant initiatives, taken up as individual projects to create an impact on society as well as the students.
 The wing of NSS at IITM has over 400 students every year, contributing to the cause of the scheme.
 Since its inception, it has achieved many milestones in its history as a unique, student-run organisation.
 Linked with several NGOs and social organisations both within and outside Chennai.
 By working out projects from Braille magazines to technology interventions, from teaching children in urban slums to educational video content, NSS (IITM) seeks to challenge mediocre thinking and reach out into the darkness, to pull a hand into the light.

 Student bodies such as Vivekananda Study Circle (VSC), Islamic Study Circle, IIT Christian Fellowship, Genesis and Reflections focus on spiritual discussions.

-Regional groups include Marathi Mitra Mandal(MMM), Hindi Mitra Mandal(HMM), Karka Kasadara(Tamil), Kerala Kala Samithi(KKS), Garvi Gujarati Sangathan(GGS), Telugu Samskruthika Samithi and Kannada Samskrutika Sangh, North-east Students Association(SADINER), and African Students Association(AFSA) by students from African Continent.
+Regional groups include, Marathi Mitra Mandal (MMM), Hindi Mitra Mandal (HMM), Karka Kasadara (Tamil), Kerala Kala Samithi (KKS), Garvi Gujarati Sangathan (GGS), Telugu Samskruthika Samithi and Kannada Samskrutika Sangh, North-east Students Association (SADINER), and African Students Association (AFSA) by students from the African Continent.

 The campus has evolved a slang, called Insti Lingo, attracting a published Master's thesis at a German University.
 A mix of English, Hindi, Telugu (Gult), Malayalam (Mallu) and Tamil (Tam), aspects of the campus slang have been adopted by some other Chennai colleges.

 Unlike its sister institutions, IIT Madras has no single Indian language used among its students: Tamil, Telugu, Malayalam, Marathi, Kannada, English and Hindi are all very commonly used.
-All student participatory activities, such as debating, dramatics, short-film making, and others, are held in English.
+All student participatory activities, such as quizzing, debating, dramatics, short-film making, and others, are held in English.
 This is even reflected in the slang that uses more English and other Indian regional languages than Hindi, unlike in IITM's northern counterparts.

 Prakriti Wildlife Club at IIT Madras was founded in April 2002 by students, faculty, staff, residents, and alumni who are wildlife enthusiasts.